- About Tifton

 The majority of the reconstruction work was subcontracted after the project manager reviewed quotes from companies qualified to perform the work and after the City Commission approved the quotes.
 Most of the work was completed by local contractors.
 The City prepared a cost analysis of the project which indicated the labor costs of the city employees.
 Prison labor was utilized from time to time.

-Offices for billing and taxes are located on the ground floor and a drive-in window for payment of utility and City services is located on the west elevation.
+Offices for billing and taxes and City Clerk are located on the ground floor and a drive-in window for payment of utility and City services is located on the west elevation.
 Also located on the ground floor is the City Council Chambers.
-With a seating capacity of more than 60, this former dining room is resplendent with dentil moiling and classical ornamentation.
+With a seating capacity of more than 60, this former dining room is resplendent with dentil moiling and classical ornamentation. ￼

-Offices for the City Manager, City Clerk, Bookkeeping, and a public restroom are located on the second floor.
-Human Resources Director and the Director of Finance as well as additional storage areas, an employee lounge and employee restrooms are located on the third floor, which is accessible by elevator or staircase.
+Offices for the City Manager and Human Resources Director and a public restroom are located on the second floor.
+Director of Finance, Bookkeeping and IT, as well as additional storage areas, an employee lounge and employee restrooms are located on the third floor, which is accessible by elevator or staircase.

 Although historically the City of Tifton never had an architecturally significant City Hall, the citizens of the community now point with great pride as they take visitors to see this magnificent restoration project.
 Since its restoration, City Hall has served as a showcase of the new spirit rising in the City of Tifton.
 The Chamber of Commerce now brings new industrial prospects first to City Hall and then to the industrial park.
 The building has served as a catalyst for the downtown revitalization program (Main Street), creating a ripple effect in surrounding property in downtown.
 Buildings are being bought and restored at a phenomenal rate.
 New businesses are coming into downtown and new jobs are being created.
 Such success can be directly attributed to the City's commitment to remain in downtown and to the preservation of such a significant structure in the City of Tifton.